The Mopar stories site

 Spark plugs, good for 80,000 miles, are installed at the end of a tube which is pressed into place and cannot be removed.
 Cylinders are numbered front to rear; the right bank has pistons 1, 3, and 5, the left 2, 4, and 6, with a 1-2-3-4-5-6 firing order.
 The serial number is on the left side of the block, at the transmission flange.

-The Pentastar reportedly did 7% better in fuel economy than the Nissan engine, for the same power output, when tested against its proposed replacement.
-The planned MDS (cylinder deactivation) system, never implemented, would have dropped three cylinders at a time when they were not needed.
+The Pentastar reportedly did 7% better in fuel economy than the Nissan 3.5 engine for the same power output, before launch.
+The planned cylinder deactivation system would have dropped three cylinders at a time when they were not needed.

 The 60° engine had a length of 503 mm (94mm shorter than the 3.7 and 34 mm shorter than the 3.5).
 The bore and stroke were 96mm by 83mm.
 Pistons have a reduced skirt area to cut weight and friction.
 Piston cooling jets are fitted to each cylinder, spraying oil onto the piston to prevent detonation, control heat, and allow MDS.
 The smaller 3.2 liter was created by using thicker cylinder liners, rather than by having smaller bores.